manojsinghnegiwd/manoj-singh-negi-com/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- OpenAI API key (for the AI chatbot)
+- No API keys required!

 ### Installation